How to Tell if a Manhua Is Worth Reading Before You Start

 4. Preview the Dialogue and Art Style

 Before committing, take a quick look at a few panels.
+This gives you an early signal of overall quality.

-- Overly dramatic without purpose
+- Excessive dramatic lines without buildup

 5. Use Reader Reviews as a Guide (Not a Decision)